 Many high-tech homeowners are turning to these solutions as a way to help the environment and cut utility bills.
 With user-friendly options, though, you don’t have to be too techy to take advantage of home automation.
 The average U.S. household will spend at least $2,200 on home energy each year, but you can slash your energy usage 10% or more by incorporating automated devices into your home.
 Although some of these gadgets are a tad expensive, do the math and you’ll see a fairly quick return on investment.

-A hub can be your overall control center for other smart home devices.
+Most of the the devices in the following sections will have their own app or control device.
+A more elegant solution is to use a hub which can be your overall control center for other smart home devices.
 Having a central management system that works directly with all of your appliances through Wifi, Bluetooth, or other wireless networks is super handy.
 Think of it as a way to streamline your home automation process with a single tool.

 Heating and cooling is responsible for nearly 50% of the energy use in an average U.S. home.
 Imagine, though, an apparatus that will self-program to your schedule, take the weather into account, have the ability to heat/cool specific rooms via voice command, and so on.
 Well, you don’t have to imagine it, because this technology is already on the market and ready for you to take advantage of it.
 These sophisticated thermostats can make a huge dent in your utility bill and help your HVAC system become less of an energy hog.